absdarekar/odrive-x/README.md

 # odrive-x
-odrive-x is an application programming interface for odrive Sync Agent for Ubuntu.
+odrive-x is a graphical user interface for odrive Sync Agent for Ubuntu 20.04 LTS.